Shiv-Patel-24/wanderlustProject/README.md

 # Wanderlust

 - Wanderlust is a travel platform that allows users to explore and share their favourite destinations.
-- The project is built using the MERN stack (MongoDB, Express.js, React.js, Node.js) and incorporates various technologies for features like image upload, user authentication, and interactive maps.
+- The project is built using MongoDB, Express.js, EJS, Node.js and incorporates various technologies for features like image upload, user authentication, and interactive maps.

 ## Tech Stack